-Check our the website of Groningen Museum (in English, jay!) for their current exhibitions.
+Check out the website of the Groningen Museum (in English, jay!) for their current exhibitions.

-5. We’ve got the 2nd tallest climbin wall of the world
+5. We’ve got the 2nd tallest climbing wall of the world

-I’ve probaly stressed out enough that we’ve got the 2nd tallest climbing wall of the world.
+I’ve probably stressed out enough that we’ve got the 2nd tallest climbing wall of the world.
 But hey, can’t hide what we have, right?
-In the district Kardinge, arises a climbing wall of a whopping 37 meters.
+In the district, Kardinge arises a climbing wall of a whopping 37 meters.
 This is comparable with a 10 story building!
 So yeah, it’s kinda huge.
-So if you’re the adventurous type, this climbing wall definetely deserves a spot on your must-visit list!
+So if you’re the adventurous type, this climbing wall definitely deserves a spot on your must-visit list!

 6. We’ve got canals too

 It kinda sounds like I have to compare ourselves to Amsterdam and try to get you to visit Groningen because we have all that Amsterdam got.
 But actually I’m not.
 Groningen is very different from Amsterdam.